JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Introduction

-To date, most of the spatially-resolved analyses carried out in DSFGs at $z$\,$>$\,4 have been focused on their UV and (sub)-mm emission, tracing their very young stellar population and molecular and dust distributions \citep{Carilli+10,Hodge+15,Pavesi+18,Gomez-Guijarro+19,Hodge+19}.
+To date, most of the spatially resolved analyses carried out in DSFGs at $z$\,$>$\,4 have been focused on their UV and (sub)-mm emission, tracing their very young stellar population, as well as the molecular gas and dust distributions \citep{Carilli+10,Hodge+15,Pavesi+18,Gomez-Guijarro+19,Hodge+19,Tadaki+20}.
 However, the available IR instruments did not allow to spatially resolve these objects, leaving the structure of the host galaxy, traced by mature stellar populations, unknown.
-The arrival of JWST \citep{Gardner+23} has changed this scenario, bringing the opportunity of observing the rest-frame optical and near-IR emission of these galaxies with unprecedented sensitivity and angular resolution \citep{Alvarez-Marquez+23,Colina+23,Zavala+23}.
-Particularly, the rest-frame near-IR light captured by the JWST at $z$\,\simi4$-$5 is emitted by red giants and supergiants stars created $>$100\,Myr ago, tracing a mature stellar population.
-In addition, IR wavelengths are less affected by dust extinction than the optical and UV, which makes the mid-IR filters of MIRI \citep{Rieke+15,Wright+15,Wright+23} become the optimal option to investigate the true stellar structure in these DSFGs.
+The arrival of \textit{James Webb Space Telescope} (JWST, \citealt{Gardner+23}) has altered this scenario by offering the opportunity to observe the rest-frame optical and near-IR emission of these galaxies with unprecedented sensitivity and angular resolution \citep{Alvarez-Marquez+23,Colina+23,Zavala+23}.
+In particular, the rest-frame near-IR light captured by the JWST at $z$\,\simi4$-$5 is emitted by red giants and supergiant stars created $>$100\,Myr ago, tracing the mature stellar population of high-$z$ galaxies.
+In addition, IR wavelengths are less affected by dust extinction than the optical and UV, which makes the mid-IR filters of MIRI \citep{Rieke+15,Wright+15,Wright+23} the optimal option for investigating the true stellar structure in the highly obscured DSFGs.